ToshioCP/Gtk4-tutorial/gfm/sec18.md

 - 36-38: A new label is created and assigned to `lb` The label is given a CSS class "lb".
 It is added to `win` as a child.
-- 40-43: A toggle action is created and assigned to `act_fullscreen`.
+- 40-43: A toggle action is created and assigned to `act_maximize`.
-It's connected to the signal handler `fullscreen_changed`.
+It's connected to the signal handler `maximize_state_changed`.
 It's added to the window, so the action scope is "win".
-So, if there are two or more windows, the actions are created two or more.
 - 45: The function `gtk_application_window_set_show_menubar` adds a menubar to the window.
 - 47: Shows the window.
 - 50-104: A startup signal handler.